DP World Tour Championship

-The DP World Tour Championship is a golf tournament on the European Tour and is the climax of the DP World Tour Rankings.
+The DP World Tour Championship is a golf tournament on the European Tour and is the climax of the Race to Dubai.
 It is contested on the Greg Norman-designed Earth course at the Jumeirah Golf Estates in Dubai, United Arab Emirates.
 The title sponsor is DP World, based in Dubai.

+History

 The tournament was first held in 2009 when the Order of Merit was replaced by the Race to Dubai.
 It is contested by the leading 50 players in the DP World Tour Rankings at the start of the tournament.
-It is the replacement for the Volvo Masters, which was a similar event for the leading 60 money winners on the Order of Merit.
+It replaced the Volvo Masters, which was a similar event for the leading 60 money winners on the Order of Merit.

-Past winners include Matt Fitzpatrick, Rory McIlroy, Jon Rahm and Henrik Stenson.
+Multiple winners are Rory McIlroy (3), Jon Rahm (3), Matt Fitzpatrick (2) and Henrik Stenson (2).
+The overlap between European Tour and PGA Tour events allows some American golfers who compete principally in the PGA Tour to contest at the Dubai World Tour Championship, but only one American, Collin Morikawa in 2021 has won the title.